6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 start of the next month

-“I completely understand price increases are never ideal.
-Unfortunately my operating costs have risen significantly over the last year, and this adjustment allows the business to continue providing the same reliable service.”
+“I completely understand price increases aren’t ideal.
+Unfortunately operating costs have risen significantly, and this adjustment allows the business to continue providing a reliable, professional service.”

 justify endlessly